namansnegi/Image-Finder-Project/README.md

 ### Data Improvements
 1. **Increase Dataset Size**: Gather more and diverse data to train and fine-tune the models.
 More data helps the model learn better features and improves overall performance.

+## Conclusion
+This project was completed to demonstrate the steps and logic involved in building a system for finding similar images.
+The approach includes selecting the appropriate models, using transfer learning, fine-tuning with autoencoders, and employing various data preprocessing and augmentation techniques.
+While this is not a perfect solution and requires further fine-tuning and improvements, it illustrates the methodology and thought process behind tackling such a problem.
+This project showcases how I would approach the challenge, from initial model selection to implementing similarity measures and optimization techniques.